Weruva Caloric Melody Dog Food receives the Advisor’s top rating of 5 stars.

 The first ingredient in this dog food is lamb meal.
 Lamb meal is considered a meat concentrate and contains nearly 300% more protein than fresh lamb.

 The second ingredient is lamb.
-Although it is a quality item, raw lamb contains about 80% water.
+Although it is a quality item, raw lamb contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.